Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles

-\subsection{Details for priming a frame layer and electing a leader}
+\subsubsection{Details for priming a frame layer and electing a leader}

-In this section, we assume that the last added layer $F$ of the frame has completed growth and is rectangular.
 As discussed in the previous section, $F$ will pass a $d$ message CW through each tile of $F$ until the $\cgSE$ of $F$, which we denote by $CG_F$, is reached.
-When the $d$ message is received along the north edge of the northernmost tile of $CG_F$, as depicted in Figure~\ref{fig:SE-corner-gadget-tiles}, it triggers a $p$ glue to turn $\on$, which propagates a signal that turns the $p2'$ glue $\on$ on the east edge of a tile of the $\cgSE$, denoted by $CG$ say, that $CG_L$ is attached to.
+When the $d$ message is received along the north edge of the northernmost tile of $CG_F$ (via the $d'$ glue), as depicted in Figure~\ref{fig:SE-corner-gadget-tiles}, it triggers a $p'$ glue to turn $\on$, which propagates a signal that turns the $p2'$ glue $\on$ on the east edge of a tile belonging a $\cgSE$ tile of the layer that $CG_F$ is attached to.
+We denote this tile by $CG$ and note that it is in position $B$ of Figure~\ref{fig:secgCases}.
 Moreover, the binding of the $p$ glue belonging to $CG_F$ fires signals which continue the propagation of the $d$ message and turn the $x2'$ glues of $CG_F$ $\off$.

-Then, in order to detect a leader $\cgSE$, we enhance corner tile belonging to a $\cgSE$ with the signals depicted in Figure~\ref{fig:left-right-leader-election-init} and all of the frame building tiles discuss (including those tiles belonging to $\cgSE$) so far with signals depicted in the center figure of Figure~\ref{fig:leader-election-tiles}.
+Then, in order to detect a leader $\cgSE$, we enhance the corner tile belonging to a $\cgSE$ with the signals depicted in Figure~\ref{fig:left-right-leader-election-init} and all of the frame building tiles discussed (including those tiles belonging to $\cgSE$) so far with signals depicted in the center figure of Figure~\ref{fig:leader-election-tiles}.